Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Computational aspects

-In the following, we use some trees coming from real phylogenetic trees in \cite{singhal2021congruence} to compute their join in the cliquegram and facegram settings.
+\textbf{Biological data set} In the following, we use some trees coming from real phylogenetic trees in \cite{singhal2021congruence} to compute their join in the cliquegram and facegram settings.
 We have selected $68$ common taxa for $161$ dendrograms, two of which are shown in Fig. \ref{fig:realdata_dendrogram}.